-- ‘I really like the way you’re both taking turns.’
+- ‘I really like the way you’re both taking turns on the trampoline.’

 - ‘You’re all sharing and playing really nicely together.’

 - ‘Hey, you worked out that problem really well.
-How about we celebrate and have a special treat.’
+How about we celebrate with a movie tonight?’

 You are your children’s number-one role model.
-Your children will notice if you treat others pleasantly and work out differences without fighting.
+Your children will notice if you work out differences without fighting.

-But if you fly off the handle with other people, your kids are more likely to do this too.
-If you want them to work things out without swearing and yelling, it won’t help if you swear and yell.
-If you want them to be able to say sorry to others – an important thing in every relationship – they need to see you apologising too.
+If you want your children to work things out calmly and respectfully, they need to see you doing this.
+If you want them to be able to say sorry to others, they need to see you apologising too.

 You are your children’s problem-solving coach.
-You prep them on how to handle disagreements and guide them as they work things out.
+You teach them how to handle disagreements and guide them towards skills for managing angry feelings, negotiating and playing fair.
 This is better than being a referee who breaks up fights or steps in when they’re brewing.

 - Give your children opportunities to play with others.
-For example, playgroups, playdates and games help children learn to play well together and practise positive alternatives to fighting.
+Playgroups, playdates and games help children learn to play well together and practise positive alternatives to fighting.

-- Debrief to prevent repeats.
-With older kids, working out a solution together afterwards will make the fight less likely to happen again.
-Wait until things have cooled down, and sort it out together.
-Ignore the issue of blame.
+- Talk things over later.
+With older children, working out a blame-free solution afterwards will make the fight less likely to happen again.
 For example, ‘How could you have handled it so that both of you got to use the computer?’

 Here are some ideas to help you plan for common fighting hot spots.

-- For younger children, make sure there are enough toys for everyone, so they can play together without always having to share.
+- Make sure there are enough toys for everyone, so they can play together without always having to take turns.

 - Create a special rule.
 For example, ‘No fights at the supermarket means we’ll go the park when we get home’.

-- Ask kids to hold onto opposite sides of the shopping trolley.
+- Ask children to hold onto opposite sides of the shopping trolley.
 Or send them to opposite ends of the aisle to choose grocery items.

-- Always pull over.
+Always pull over if a fight breaks out while you’re driving.
 Turning around to talk to children or separate them takes your attention off the road.